thepaperpilot/thepaperpilot.github.io/site/garden/centrism/index.md

 ### Republicans and Democrats are not Opposites

 In America, the Overton window can loosely be defined by the range from the Democrat platform and the Republican platform.
 This window is in constant motion, but there's a distinct rightwards trend caused by the ratchet effect, and certain ideas, like the overall structure of our government, economy, and society, are not challenged.
-That's why there's never a viable candidate with a platform of leftist policies like nationalizing industries, defining the police, instituting a UBI, etc.
+That's why there's never a viable candidate with a platform of leftist policies like nationalizing industries, defunding the police, instituting a UBI, etc.

 The range of acceptable opinions hasn't just been reinforced through decades of political messaging, its also been polarized.
 Despite the differences between the two parties still being quite right leaning overall (and increasingly so), people have been conditioned into thinking that both parties are radical extremes and whatever party you're not in is evil.
 This conditioning has helped cement the two parties and has been leveraged as a weapon against each other.